zelha/45465131-sscce/README.md

 ```

 Point your browser to <http://localhost:8080> and see how the vaadin `embdded2` application is rendered, but `bootapp` doesn't load due to the issue explained in the thread.

+## Known issues

+Application `bootapp` needs to have a session id in order to properly be embedded.
+This will be updated soon.